-VITRINE, Basel presents a solo exhibition of work by Hong Kong-based artist Nadim Abbas.
+VITRINE, Basel presented a solo exhibition of work by Hong Kong-based artist Nadim Abbas.

 Abbas’ work encompasses installation, photography, performance, and sculpture, incorporating references from the domestic and the everyday to explore how contemporary living conditions have produced particular psychological patterns, trends, and subcultures.

-For ‘Poor Toy’, Abbas incorporates references from IKEA, modern horror, Edward Hopper and kodokushi, positioning the domestic space as a site of horror.
-Groupings of sculptures – produced from hacked flatpack furniture, cast concrete, and custom-made mattresses – are arranged as a supernatural domestic environment within VITRINE’s gallery space, which is sited on and visible from the public square.
+For ‘Poor Toy’, Abbas incorporated references from IKEA, modern horror, Edward Hopper and kodokushi, positioning the domestic space as a site of horror.
+Groupings of sculptures – produced from hacked flatpack furniture, cast concrete, and custom-made mattresses – were arranged as a supernatural domestic environment within VITRINE’s gallery space, which is sited on and visible from the public square.

 The objects are “hacked,” with constructed materials or appendages attached to change their structure.
-Drawing heavily from the IKEA aesthetic that pervades homes around the world, the installation will embody the bland banality of this shared domestic language.
+Drawing heavily from the IKEA aesthetic that pervades homes around the world, the installation embodied the bland banality of this shared domestic language.

-Alongside these sculptural arrangements, two new vacuum-packed drawings are displayed throughout the space.
+Alongside these sculptural arrangements, two vacuum-packed drawings were displayed throughout the space.
 These hybrid works on paper reference technical architectural drawings and floor plans, operating in conversation with the groupings of furniture.

 Abbas’ work draws thematic inspiration from literature, science, and psychology.
 Weaving together historical and contemporary references from the horror genre, ‘Poor Toy’ pays homage to writers such as H. P. Lovecraft, whose short stories and novels frequently explore the domestic as a site for disturbing exchanges with supernatural forces.